How to Reinforce an Entry Door, Affordably, in 6 Easy Steps

 Think of it like the tip of a sharp pencil popping a filled balloon.
 It’s easy to to pop a balloon with the tip.
 But if you hit the balloon with the same force from the side of the pencil is will not pop easily, because the force is distributed over a larger surface area.

 The door reinforcement kits we discussed above include small wraps for the deadbolt and the latch.
 Bigger ones are available to even further distribute the force but as they get larger they get less attractive.
-The little door wraps that come with the door reinforce kits will work well enough when the door is either metal wrapped or solid wood.
+The little door wraps that come with the entry door reinforce kits will work well enough when the door is either metal wrapped or solid wood.

 Installing Stronger Door Locks